This Is Vinyl’s Golden Era

 Though Lyric was one of the first American audio stores to offer CD players, we never stopped recommending turntables to our audiophile clients.
 These days, given the proliferation of remastered, super-fi LPs, we once again see the turntable as essential to every home music system.

-Whether you’re a first-time buyer, a serious listener on a budget, or a veteran audiophile in search of a top-echelon model, we have the perfect turntable for you.
+Whether you’re a first-time buyer, a serious listener on a budget, or a veteran audiophile in search of a top-echelon model, we have your turntable.

 The Rega Planar 3’s Long Reign